MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-form-processing-model.md

 There are two flows available to process a selected file or batch of files in a library where a form processing model has been applied.

 - **Extract info from an image or PDF file with a form processing model** — Use to extract text from a selected image or PDF file by running a form processing model.
 Supports a single selected file at a time, and supports only PDF files and image files (PNG, JPG, and JPEG).
+To run the flow, select a file, and then select **Automate** > **Extract info**.

     ![Screenshot showing the Automate menu with Extract info highlighted.](../media/content-understanding/automate-extract-info.png)